Christopher Reeve: Roles turned down by Reeve

 Following the first Superman movie, Reeve realized Hollywood producers wanted him to be an action star.
 He later said, "I found most of the scripts of the genre poorly constructed, and I felt the starring roles could easily be played by anyone with a strong physique."
 In addition, he did not feel he was right for the other films he was offered and turned down the lead roles in American Gigolo, The World According to Garp, Splash, Fatal Attraction, Romancing the Stone, Lethal Weapon, and Body Heat.
-Katharine Hepburn recommended Reeve to David Lean for the role of Fletcher Christian in The Bounty, a film version of Mutiny on the Bounty starring Anthony Hopkins.
+Hepburn recommended Reeve to David Lean for the role of Fletcher Christian in The Bounty, starring Anthony Hopkins.
 After considering it, Reeve decided he would be miscast, and the film was eventually made with Mel Gibson.
-After his 1995 accident, Reeve turned down the role of Mason Verger in Hannibal, which was played by Gary Oldman.
+In the 1990s, Reeve received scripts for Picket Fences and Chicago Hope and was asked by CBS if he wanted to start his own television series.
+This would have meant moving to Los Angeles, which he did not want to do.
+He declined the offers.
+After his accident, Reeve was offered the role of Mason Verger in Ridley Scott's Hannibal.
+He turned it down upon learning that the character was a paralyzed and facially disfigured child molester.
+The role went to Gary Oldman.

 Personal life

 Relationships

+Reeve's first romantic relationship was at the age of 16 with a theater actress who was seven years his senior.
+Eventually, he began to feel that "something about it didn't feel right", and they split up.

-While filming the first two Superman movies in England, Reeve began a ten-year relationship with modeling executive Gae Exton.
-They had a son, Matthew Exton Reeve, on December 20, 1979, and a daughter, Alexandra Exton Reeve, in December 1983.
-Both were born in London, England.
-In February 1987, Reeve and Gae Exton separated amicably with joint custody of their children, and Reeve returned to New York.
-Matthew and Alexandra remained in London with their mother and often spent their holidays with Reeve.
+While filming the first two Superman movies in England, Reeve began a 10-year relationship with modeling executive Gae Exton.
+In 2018, Jane Seymour revealed that Reeve and Exton had broken up prior to filming Somewhere in Time, and during production, Reeve and Seymour fell in love.
+However, Reeve returned to Exton upon learning that she was pregnant with their son Matthew Exton Reeve, who was born on December 20, 1979.
+Their second child, daughter Alexandra Reeve Givens, was born on November 25, 1983.
+Both were born in London.
+In February 1987, Reeve and Exton separated amicably with joint custody of their children, and Reeve returned to New York.
+Matthew and Alexandra remained in London with their mother and spent their holidays with Reeve.
+Matthew, who graduated from Brown University in 2002, is a writer, director, and producer.
+Alexandra graduated from Yale University in 2005 and received a Juris Doctor from Columbia Law School in 2008.
+She is a lawyer and CEO of the Center for Democracy and Technology.
+Alexandra's son is named Christopher after her father.